MarcelCookie/2_Teeth_Jelly-recipes/README.md

 The **skills** I will demonstrate:
 - create a basic website
-- use lists, list, images
+- use lists, links, images
 - commit messages and create proper commit messages for useful log